weaverwhale/docs/src/pages/oncall/opsgenie-slack.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/390pZ9egMEs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-Opsgenie is the main "air traffic controller" for on-call, and is where we can see the history of alerts, and where we can acknowledge alerts.
+Opsgenie is the main "air traffic controller" for on-call, and is where we can see the history of alerts, and where we can acknowledge alerts

+Slack is where we get notified of alerts, assign priority, discuss causes and formulate solutions

-To get started, you'll need to do a few things:
+To get started being on-call, you'll need to do a few things:

+## Opsgenie

-## Ensure you are indeed on-call
+### Ensure you are indeed on-call

 <img src="/oncall-start.png" /><br>

 Don't be on call for no reason!
-You should get an email about it, and you can ensure this by checking the schedule in OpsGenie.
+You should get an email about it, and you can ensure this by checking the schedule in OpsGenie

-## Confirm the schedule is correct
+### Confirm the schedule is correct

 General on-call is: